Multi-day forest fire still burning in the Berkshires

 WILLIAMSTOWN, Mass.
-(NEWS10) — Fire crews have been hard at work since Friday trying to knock down a massive brush fire in the Berkshires.
+(NEWS10) — Fire crews have been working since Friday trying to knock down a massive brush fire in the Berkshires.

 On Saturday, there were reports that the brush fire was burning across 180 acres.
 As of Sunday night, some reports claim 300 acres, and authorities have sent out warnings that the fire is approaching homes.